fracaludo/RankChem/README.md

 ## 🔎 References an documentation

-Here is some usefull reading on the packages that we used to create this project.
+Here is some useful reading on the packages that we used to create this project.

 https://digital-chemistry-laboratory.github.io/morfeus/
 https://github.com/digital-chemistry-laboratory/morfeus